Narayani-Julia/crwn-clothing-nara/README.md

 -- this is because of webservers.
 Accessing a website is accessing a base route, but the resources are stored in the web server, it will send back the web files, including all the libraries and everything.
 Single page application ==> base route for the /endpoint
 -- since its a single application

+# Redirect file
+/* means every page under this base route
+/index.html is what react creates.
+We're sending the page to everysingle route 200 is success code

+# Reducer
+- Action{type: string, payload:any}
+- type: "TOGGLE_CART_IS_OPEN" //Clear identifier of what is the action
+- payload is optional, it's like the parameters that are needed to change the useState variables
+- reducers returns an object
+- reducers make more sense for bigger objects, bigger payloads.
+Smaller objects can use useState instead.
+Very useful when a change reflects on a bunch of other variables
+- reducers store readable objects only
+- reducers should not store any business logic

+# Using reducer:
++ import useReducer
++ Think of the shape of the final output.
+Create INITIAL_STATE object first.
+Store relevant readable objects
++ Make the reducer.
+Reducer should have:
+- type
+- payload
+- syntax: const <ReducerName> = (state, action) => {
+  const {type, payload} = action;
+  switch(type){
+    case
+    default: throw new Error(`unhandled type of ${type} in cartReducer`) }
+};

+Now think about how to divide the logic and the reducer code.

++ Introduce a helper function in the component to handle the updates for the Reducer values.
+Use this hlper function wherever you are trying to set the values of the useState variables.
+At the end of this function, dispatch(type: "SET_CART_ITEMS", payload: {cartItem: newCartItems, cartTotal:newCartTotal, cartCount: newCartCount});
+This function should have the stuff you would write in useEffect (how would you recalculate values)
++ const [state, dispatch] = useReducer(cartReducer, INITIAL_STATE);

+# Redux
+- Redux will wrap around the entire application unlike Contexts
+- AKA global state management
+- singular dispatch
+- concept: singular source of truth
+- YOU NEED TO CHOOSE BETWEEN REDUX AND CONTEXT yarn add redux react-redux redux-logger
+react-redux: dispatch and pull
+redux-logger: tool helps you find out whats happening. good for debugging

+# Setting up redux
++ Set up a store folder
++ create a file: store.js : this is where state lives, we recieve actions, dispatch them into reducers to update the state